Juggling Work and a Sick Child

 Many cities have an organization offering pre-screened caregivers who will come to your house at the last minute to watch your child.
 They usually charge a hefty fee.
 Moreover, your child won't know the person and may have some separation anxiety when you leave for work.

 Still, it's good to have a phone number on hand and to understand how the service works before your child gets sick.
 The last thing you want is to be asking about background checks at 8 a.m. when you have a 9 a.m. meeting.

-Another possible resource for emergency child care is your child's school or child care center.
+Another possible resource for emergency care is your child's school or child care center.
 Ask around to see if teachers or teachers' aides are looking for extra work and have a flexible schedule.
-Stay in touch with teachers you like who leave the school -- they may be happy to pick up occasional babysitting during the workday.
+Stay in touch with teachers you like who leave the school—they may be happy to pick up occasional babysitting during the workday.

 Prevent the Illness

 If your kid seems to be lagging a bit, consider adjusting your weekend schedule to include more rest.
-A late night at the movies may be the stress that turns the sniffles into a full-blown cold, when a short video at home, early bedtime and big glass of orange juice would've nipped it in the bud.
+A late night at the movies may be the stress that turns the sniffles into a full-blown cold, when a short video at home, early bedtime, and big glass of orange juice might have nipped it in the bud.

-In fact, you can ward off some colds by always planning a family schedule that includes downtime and lots of healthy sleep.
+You can ward off some colds with a family schedule that includes downtime and lots of healthy sleep.
 Overscheduled kids who stay up too late are more likely to get sick.